 Station Bxl (27 rue du Marché au Charbon/ Kolenmarkt), gay bar/restaurant, burgers, pasta, toasts, salads from 5pm; mostly guys/bears, DJ sets, theme nights, friendly staff.

-CLOSED: Duquesnoy (12 rue Duquesnoy), men-only fetish/naked cruise bar; Le Can-Can (55 rue des Pierres/ Steenstraat), 24-hour karaoke bar, show nights; L'Homo Erectus (57 rue des Pierres), gay party bar, videos, go-go boys, drag; Le Club (45 rue des Pierres), gay/ lesbian/ mixed cocktail bar.
+CLOSED: Duquesnoy (12 rue Duquesnoy), men-only fetish/naked cruise bar; Le Boys Boudoir (25 rue Marche au Charbon/ Kolenmarkt), restaurant/ piano bar, weekend nightclub dancing; Le Can-Can (55 rue des Pierres/ Steenstraat), 24-hour karaoke bar, show nights; L'Homo Erectus (57 rue des Pierres), gay party bar, videos, go-gos, drag; Le Club (45 rue des Pierres), LGBT/ mixed cocktail bar.

 Dance clubs and parties